ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Introduction

 Efficiency optimization of Transformer has emerged as a pivotal research domain, with efforts predominantly converging into three methodological paradigms. \textbf{Linear attention}, such as Mamba \citep{dao2024transformers}, RWKV \citep{peng2023rwkv,peng2024eagle}, and RetNet \citep{sun2023retentive}, seek to approximate and substitute the traditional softmax-based self-attention mechanism.
 However, the fundamental architectural disparities between linear attention and conventional attention mechanisms introduce non-trivial challenges: adapting pre-existing Transformer models to integrate linear attention often incurs prohibitive conversion costs\citep{mercat2024linearizing,wang2024mamba,bick2024transformers}, while alternative strategies necessitate end-to-end training of entirely new model from scratch\citep{li2025minimax}.
 Another optimization paradigm is \textbf{Sparse attention}, which leverages predefined structural constraints, such as sink-based attention mechanisms \citep{DBLP:conf/iclr/XiaoTCHL24} or sliding window attention mechanisms \citep{beltagy2020longformer}, to exploit this sparsity.
 While these methods may yield certain effects, they often rely heavily on specific tasks, which can limit the overall generalization ability of the model.
 Dynamic sparse attention mechanisms \citep{tang2024quest,jiang2024minference,liu2024retrievalattention} filter out subsets of tokens during the inference phase.
 Although such methods can reduce the computational load of long sequences, they fail to significantly lower the high training costs of long-context models, making it difficult for large language models to efficiently scale to context-processing tasks with million-level token sizes. \textbf{Chunk Selective attention}, a special type of sparse attention, can be primarily categorized into two paradigms: fixed chunk \citep{DBLP:journals/corr/abs-2502-13189,DBLP:conf/acl/YuanGD0ZZXWW0WR25,DBLP:journals/corr/abs-2502-14477} and separators-based dynamic chunk \citep{DBLP:journals/corr/abs-2412-12094}.
 Both approaches partition the input into discrete chunks: the former conducts partitioning with a fixed length, which gives rise to semantic incompleteness; the latter utilizes separators for partitioning, yet ambiguities often emerge.
 For example, periods frequently occur in numerical values or abbreviations.
 Furthermore, during the inference phase, these methods necessitate chunk selection for each generated token, incurring additional computational overhead.
 It is thus evident that existing efficient approaches still exhibit inherent limitations.
-To address the aforementioned challenges, We propose ChunkLLM, which can be directly constructed by integrating two lightweight and trainable modules into existing LLMs: \textbf{QK Adapter} and \textbf{Chunk Adapter}.
-The Chunk Adapter connects to the output of the bottommost Transformer layer and used for identify if a token is the last token of a chunk.
-The QK Adapter is in parallel with Q and K matrix at each Transformer layer.
-It maps full attention scores to chunk attention scores, and trained by a distillation approach.